 It is Navarro College’s policy that no otherwise qualified person with a disability be excluded from participating in any college program or activity, be denied the benefits of any college program or activity, or otherwise be subjected to discrimination with regard to any college program or activity.
 A program or activity refers to any credit or non-credit program or activity sponsored by Navarro College.

-Newly admitted or returning students seeking accommodation should contact the Disability Services Office or visit the Disability Services Office website (http://www.navarrocollege.edu/support-services/disability-services/).
-The Request for Services, Documentation Guidelines, and Contact information can be found on the Disability Services webpage.
+Newly admitted or returning students seeking accommodation should contact the Disability and Access Services Office or visit the Disability and Access Services Office website (https://www.navarrocollege.edu/support-services/disability-services/).
+The Request for Services, Documentation Guidelines, and Contact information can be found on the Disability and Access Services webpage.